lrbonsu/Safe-Trip-Recommender/README.md

 * `/data`-Directory containing the processed datasets used in the project.
 * `/docs`-Documentation and Datafolio materials designed in Canva.
 * `requirements.txt`-Required Python libraries for the project.

+## Contributing
+We welcome contributions to enhance the predictive models or extend the dashboard functionalities.
+Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests.

 ## Acknowledgments
 * Thanks to everyone who voted for our project as the crowd favorite.
 * Special thanks to the data providers for making their data available for public use.